arcana-network/arcana-standard-contracts/README.md

 ### AERC721:

-This ARC721 is a standard for representing ownership of non-fungible tokens, that is, where each token is unique.
-Which is compatible with ERC721 interface.
+The ARC721 is a standard set of interfaces for issuing non-fungible tokens for NFTs residing on Arcana Network.
+It is fully compatible with the standard [ERC721](https://docs.openzeppelin.com/contracts/3.x/erc721)) interface.

-AERC721 is similar to standard ERC721 with one execption with hook method _beforeTokenTransfer_ which has call to bridge contract.
-Bridge allows arcana network to listen for mint/transfer operation happened on-chain(i.e. mumbai/ropsten).
+AERC721 is similar to standard ERC721 with just one execption.
+There is an additional hook method `_beforeTokenTransfer_`.
+This method is added to initiate a call to Arcana Network bridge contract.
+Bridge allows Arcana Network to listen for NFT mint/transfer on-chain operations that happen on the supported chains.
+Currently, Mumbai and Ropsten are supported.

 ## Usage